Sable/matlab-tests-ipynb/README.md

+DEPRECATED: *We now favor a definition of tests in pure MATLAB that does not depend in IPython Notebook because our static compilers do not play well with it.
+See https://github.com/Sable/matlab-tests for the most recent suite.*

 # matlab-tests-ipynb

-DEPRECATED: We now favor a definition of tests in pure MATLAB that does not depend in IPython Notebook because our static compilers do not play well with it.
-See https://github.com/Sable/matlab-tests for the most recent suite.

 Collection of unit tests and expected results to check compliance with the MATLAB semantics.